The National Waterfront Museum at Swansea tells the story of industry and innovation in Wales, now and over the last 300 years. Visit the website

 Britain’s first AONB, the gorgeous Gower Peninsula boasts 34 miles of breathtaking coastline and 50 unspoilt beaches.
 Of all the coves and bays hereabouts, Port Eynon is amongst the finest.
 Port Eynon itself is an idyllic village with a fun family feel and plenty to keep the kids entertained.

 Accommodation at YHA Port Eynon

-The hostel has male and female dorms places, plus family rooms if you want more privacy.
-28 beds in 8 rooms – first floor, 1 x 8 bedded, 3 x twin and a four bedded, ground floor, 1 x 4 bed en-suite, 1 x three bed (double with bunk over), 1 x four bed family room with a bunk and two singles.
+The hostel has male and female dorms places, plus some private rooms.
+28 beds in 8 rooms – first floor, 1 x 8 bedded, 3 x twin and a four bedded, ground floor, 1 x 4 bed en-suite, 1 x three bed (double with bunk over), 1 x four bed room with a bunk and two singles.

 There is a lounge/dining room with seating for 24 around 5 dining tables, plus three comfy settees.
 With full stomachs and full hearts, return to the hostel to cosy up around the wood burner – which is run on locally-harvested logs – and settle in for the evening.
 There are also picnic tables outside the hostel, overlooking the beach.

 As we are self catering we have a fully fitted kitchen with a large fridge and smaller freezer compartment.
 Also, a small fridge with similar split.
 There are two stand alone cookers with oven and grill, and another four burner hob sits on one of the bases.
 We have one microwave, two toasters both able to toast four slices, and two electric kettles.
 The usual stock of plates, cups or mugs, dinner plates, smaller plates and cutlery tray are as standard i.e. knives, forks, dessert spoons and tea spoons.
 Cooking implements are there too.
 There are various pots and pans sufficient to cater for the number of guests who stay.